abenitez69/wxBasic/examples/SlideShow/README.md

   * http://www.media.com/SlideShow/Pictures
   * ftp://ftp.download.net/sldshw/pics

-The configuration window is accessed by right-clicking on the *.scr* file or from the corresponding button in the system's screen protector settings window:
+The configuration window is accessed by right-clicking on the *.scr* file or from the corresponding button in the system's screensaver settings window:

 ![Options screen](./config.png)